ISSOtm/Aevilia-GB/README.md

 # Source's contents

 - _aevilia.gbc_<br/>
   The game's ROM.
-Load it in your favorite emulator to play.<br/>
+To obtain this, compile the source (refer further down)<br>Load it in your favorite emulator to play.<br/>
   Except if it's VBA, You already know the A doesn't stand for 'accuracy'.<br/>
 - _aevilia.sym_, _aevilia.map_<br/>
   Helper files for debugging.
 Not required if you just want to play the game.